4C-multiphysics/website/pages/z01_contributors.md

 - Yogaraj, Sudhakar
 - Yoshihara, Lena

-If you have contributed to BACI in the past and would like to be listed here, please send us an email to sekretariat.lnm@ed.tum.de!
+If you have contributed to 4C (formerly BACI) in the past and would like to be listed here, please send us an email to <sekretariat.lnm@ed.tum.de>!